Home > American Destinations > Mexico > Cenotes Near Cancun: Swimming in Natural Sinkholes & Water Holes

 Canamayte Eco Park Changing Room

-Before entering the cenote, all visitors must put on a life jacket.
-Once you enter the cenote, you will realize that the life jackets are necessary.
+Before entering the cenote, all visitors were required to wear a life jacket.
+Once in the water, it became clear why.
 At 6 foot 5, there were very few places where I could stand without the water being over my head.

-If you order food from the restaurant, you should place your order before entering the cenote.
-Your food will be ready when you are done swimming.
+If you plan to eat at the restaurant, it was best to place your order before entering the cenote, as the food would be ready when you finish swimming.

 Canamayte Eco Park Lifejackets